mkmat/CODE-GPSD-2D/README.md

 Download this repository to a machine that has matlab<sup>TM</sup> 2021 or higher installed.
 All matlab functions included in this repository can be called individually.
 Examples on how to use them are given below.
+The definition of the generalized pore size distribution, and further explanations are provided in the published article.
+We are planning to publish a 3D version of this code in the near future.

 ### Visualize a pore for a randomly chosen point *p* inside the benchmark configuration